Temi-Tade/DOMSculpt/README.md

 HTML elements are created in the form of `Sculpts` (think of it as pieces of HTML elements created with JavaScript). `Sculpts` are rendered and they return HTML Elements in the DOM as seen in the browser developer tools.

+## Prerequisites
+You should have an understanding of HTML and basic JavaScript before using this tool.

 ## How to use
 Oof, you might be thinking `npm install` again, right?
 Nah, we don't do that here.